 Andrew Cunningham

-Senior Technology Reporter Andrew is a Senior Technology Reporter at Ars Technica, with a focus on consumer tech including computer hardware and in-depth reviews of operating systems like Windows and macOS.
-He has written about tech since 2011, with bylines at Ars, Anandtech, Wirecutter, and The New York Times.
+Andrew Cunningham is a Senior Technology Reporter at Ars Technica with a focus on consumer tech including computer hardware and in-depth reviews of operating systems like Windows and macOS.
+He has been writing about technology since 2011, with bylines at Ars, Anandtech, Wirecutter, and The New York Times.
 Before that, he worked on the front lines of IT for five years, fixing things and helping people figure their technology out.
 Andrew lives in Philadelphia and co-hosts a weekly book podcast called Overdue.

 The Daily's Verdict